-These posts help to spread a wider net to catch more users looking for similar content under a number of keywords, and since this content is all free on your site, it builds trust to the point where users would feel comfortable trading their email address for the lead magnet.
+These posts spread your net wider to catch more users who are looking for similar content under different search terms or in a different format, and since this content is all free on your site, it builds trust.
+It also positions you as a thought leader, to the point where users would feel comfortable trading their email address for the lead magnet.

-Each post can include a mention to the ebook in-text, but they should all have a CTA at the end of the post to download the ebook for more information, sending users to the designated landing page.
-This prevents users from glossing over the link halfway through the post if they wanted to keep reading, but ensures that relevant users do make it to the landing page
+Each post can include a mention to the e-book, but they must each have a CTA at the end of the post to download the e-book by sending users to the designated landing page.
+This prevents people from glossing over the link halfway through the post if they wanted to keep reading, but ensures that relevant users do make it to the landing page

-You’ve probably seen examples of CTAs for an ebook download throughout this post – and of course we encourage you to download.
-But you can also add small pop-ups, global scrolling ads, or even a full-screen pop-up, depending on how aggressive you want to be – and what conversion rates you’ve tracked.
-Here’s an example from our site.
+You’ve probably seen examples of CTAs for an e-book download throughout this post – and of course we encourage you to download it!
+But you can also add small pop-ups, global scrolling ads or even a full-screen pop-up, depending on how aggressive you want to be – and what conversion rates you’ve tracked.
+Here’s an example from our site:

-Track conversion rates in Google Goals – setting a goal for each content download — or you can use a tool like Opt-In Monster, which gives you the conversion rates for each CTA.
+Track conversion rates in Google Analytics — setting a goal for each content download — or use a tool like Opt-In Monster, which gives you the conversion rates for each CTA.

-Further, you can share these posts on social media and even run ad campaigns to them, bringing more users to your site and getting them to sign up.
-(Remember that with GDPR guidelines, you have to include content and a checkbox to show that they’ve explicitly agreed to let you email them.)
+Note: Remember that with GDPR guidelines, you have to include content and a checkbox to show that they’ve explicitly agreed to let you email them:

-Once you’ve got their email addresses, you can send them newsletters and lead nurturing campaigns to coax the relationship further and to work closer towards getting more clients.
+Once you’ve collected their email addresses, start sending them newsletters and lead nurturing campaigns to coax the relationship further towards your goal.

 Distribution will technically be part of your content marketing strategy, but it’s important enough that I wanted to give it its own section.
 And there’s a reason for this.

 When it comes to content distribution, you need to be both proactive and intentional.
-Though the goal is to get people coming to you, you’ll still want to place your content directly in front of as many people as possible.
+The goal is to attract users to your landing page (ideally within your target audience), so you’ll want to get your content in front of as many eyes as possible.

 Social media is one of the most popular distribution methods out there.
-Your brand likely already has a built-in audience that’s engaged, so sharing posts, videos, and infographics with them can help drive traffic and social shares (which gets you more traffic).
+Your brand likely already has a built-in audience that’s engaged, so sharing posts, videos and infographics on your social channels helps to drive traffic and shares (which gets you more traffic).

-Massimousing PPC campaigns to amplify inbound marketing, compounding the results by expanding their reach significantly.from AdEspresso actually recommends
+Massimo Chieruzzi from AdEspresso actually recommends using PPC campaigns to amplify inbound marketing, compounding the results by expanding their reach significantly:

-In general, adding multiple distribution methods to your plan is a good way to go.
-It helps you cover more ground and reach the most potential readers, which is exactly what you want.
+Ensuring that your plan covers multiple distribution methods will help you cover all your bases to reach the most potential readers, which is exactly what you want.

 Content Marketing Tools to Streamline the Process

-If content marketing feels a little overwhelming, that’s because it’s a lot to keep up with!
-Whether you’re hiring a content manager, a team of freelancers, or trying to tackle it all yourself, each of the following tools will help you streamline the process and improve your results.
+If content marketing feels a little overwhelming, that’s because there’s a lot to keep up with!
+Whether you’re hiring a content manager, a team of freelancers or trying to tackle it all yourself, each of the following tools will help you streamline the process and improve your results.